The Very Best Diet for Cats, According to Vets

 Your cats’ nutritional needs can vary over time

 In addition to buying food according to your cat’s life stages, also consider any potential ailments or sensitivities they may acquire over time.
-For example, mother cats nursing their kittens require a much higher caloric diet, says the VCA website, and some cats end up needing more simplistic diets due to allergies.
+For example, mother cats nursing their kittens require a much higher caloric diet, says the VCA, and some cats end up needing more simplistic diets due to allergies.
 Your vet can help you navigate these particular needs.
+These myths about cats are actually false.

 Wet food just might be better